DaveParillo/cisc187-reader/docs/_sources/algorithms/refactor.rst.txt

    - From CPP Core Guidelines

-     - :core:`T.2 <t2-use-templates-to-express-algorithms-that-apply-to-many-argument-types>`:
-       Use templates to express algorithms that apply to many argument types
+     - :guidelines:`T.2 Use templates to express algorithms that apply to many argument types <Rt-algo>`